Your digital shire is safeguarded by the glowing firewalls and vigilant sentinels brought by inhabiting the coldfusion realm.

 Before a horde of cyber-orcs marches upon your gates, it's crucial to ask: What enchantments and protective spells are you weaving today to safeguard your realm come the dawn?

 Web applications, like those crafted with ColdFusion (whether by the wizards of Adobe or the elves of Lucee), are as enticing to cyber scoundrels as the One Ring is to Gollum.
-Brimming with sensitive data, they often handle treasures that would make Smaug the dragon green with envy—if he weren't already, well, a giant dragon.
+Brimming with sensitive data, they often handle treasures that would make Smaug the dragon green with envy.

 ColdFusion's widespread adoption in government, finance, education, and private enterprise is similar to the allure of the One Ring.